Llyr4472/Money-Printer/README.md

 ### Contact

-For questions or inquiries about the Money-Printer project, please contact [Discord](https://discord.gg/Xn4erZuZ).
+For questions or inquiries about the Nepse Wizard project, please contact [Discord](https://discord.gg/Xn4erZuZ).

 ### Acknowledgments